 - At least once a month PHYSICALLY SIT at the Security Gate and observe the processes.

 - Constantly build an environment of trust among Residents so that they do not ignore anomalies.
-E.g., if in this case some residents did notice an anomaly of the little girl talking often to these workers, they may have not reported thinking why should i meddle in another house’ business.
+E.g., if in this case some residents did notice an anomaly of the little girl talking often to these workers, they may have reported without thinking,”Why should I meddle in another house’s business?”

-- Conduct frequent sessions for Children & Teenagers in the community reg Good Touch Bad Touch, reporting Harassment etc. These sessions must become as commonplace as Karate classes in gated communities.
+- Conduct frequent sessions for Children & Teenagers in the community regarding Good Touch Bad Touch, reporting Harassment etc. These sessions must become as commonplace as Karate classes in gated communities.

 Regardless of all the above, it is the responsibility of every Resident to take responsibility of their own and their Neighbour’s security.